Esri/insights-scripting-guide/README.md

 !pip install BeautifulSoup4
 ```

 If all goes well (after running the command), download activity will apear in the output cell.
-When the command finishes, you can then run import your library and run scripts like normal.
+When the command finishes, you can then import your library and run scripts like normal.

 ```py
 from bs4 import BeautifulSoup